rpgreview/papersandpaychecks/pnp.md

 **Tactical Action**: Immediate actions by a character which can be carried out within a ten-second time-frame.
 Also known as a *round*.

-**Skill Points** The number of points a character can spend per level on skills and knowledges.
-It is based on the average of the character's INT.
+**Skill Points**: The number of points a character can spend per level on skills and knowledges.
+It is based on the character's INT bonus.

 **Strategic Action**: Involved actions by a character which can be carried out within a four-hour time-frame.
 Also known as a *turn*.

-**Worker** A character in Papers & Paychecks who works, *almost* synonymous with NPC or PC.
+**Worker**: A character in Papers & Paychecks who works, *almost* synonymous with NPC or PC.
 Distinguished from "worker", which can refer to any almost character. *Owners* tend to stay out of play and behind the scenes, making them even more insidiuous.

+**Wounds**: Deadly physical, mental, or social damage.
+When a character is reduced to zero wounds they are either dead, insane, or incarcerated.
+In either situation the character is out-of-the-game.

 <img src="https://raw.githubusercontent.com/rpgreview/papersandpaychecks/master/images/vealfattening.jpg" />